sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ##### 5.6.2.2.
 Asymmetrical encap handling

-There could be cases where the encaps are asymmetrical, which means the incoming packet and return packet uses different encaps.
+There could be cases where the encaps are asymmetrical, which means the incoming packet and return packet use different encaps.
 For example, in the case below, the encap of step 2 and 4 are not symmetrical.
 This means we could never recreate the flow on the DASH pipeline 2 side to tunnel the packet into the extra hop first with our current flow creation logic.

 ![Asymmetrical encap](./images/dash-asymmetrical-encap.svg)